 The application system has several unique essay components, including the TMDSAS personal characteristics essay.
 While most students understand the meaning behind , many of them find writing the TMDSAS personal characteristics essay more challenging.
-We are here to show you how to write an outstanding TMDSAS personal characteristics essay and provide you with examples that can inspire you to write your own!
+We are here to show you how to write an outstanding TMDSAS personal characteristics essay and provide examples that inspire you to write your own!

 Listen to the blog!

 Because I grew up in Nigeria, a third-world country, I have firsthand knowledge of what the term “barrier to access” refers to.
 When I was living in Nigeria, I witnessed a lot of suffering as a result of the inadequate allocation of financial resources to health care.
 So, I can relate to the experience of underserved and disadvantaged populations in the United States.
 When I visited Australia as a hospital volunteer, I met several members of the Indigenous community who explained how their unique predicaments were often left ignored or insufficiently treated.
 Some of the underserved populations I served were in Corpus Christi, Laredo, and San Antonio.
 We provided free health screenings, physical assessments, sports physicals, and influenza vaccines to these disadvantaged populations.

 My Nigerian background and nursing career have made me a culturally competent and compassionate caregiver.
 Being raised in a culture with different values and customs, I’m uniquely sensitive to the beliefs and practices of diverse groups.
 As a health care worker in the United States, I have had the opportunity to interact with people from diverse backgrounds.
 This has made me more respectful of the beliefs, values, languages, and traditions of people that are different from mine.
 I can have a positive influence on my classmates by teaching them to respectfully interact with people who come from all different walks of life.